Tectaria decurrens

 What's the taxonomical classification of Tectaria decurrens?

-Tecartia decurrens belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida, it falls under the subclass Polypodiinae and the order Polypodiales.
-This fern is further categorized into the family Polypodiaceae, specifically within the genus Tecartia, and is identified by its unique species name, decurrens.
+Tectaria decurrens belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
+As a member of the class Equisetopsida, it is further organized under the subclass Polypodiinae and the order Polypodiales.
+This plant is a representative of the family Polypodiaceae, falling under the genus Tectaria, and is specifically identified by its species name, decurrens.

 Taxonomic Rank Classification